-This heartfelt tribute to America’s best-known, best-loved illustrator, first published shortly after his death in 1978 is an inspiring examination of Norman Rockwell’s vision of America, one that is especially appreciated today.
+This tribute to America’s best-known, best-loved illustrator takes the reader on an inspiring journey through Norman Rockwell’s vision of America, one that is still relevant today.

-Bauer visits Stockbridge, Massachusetts, and Arlington, Vermont, talking to the people who lived with Rockwell and posed for his anecdotal pictures, the people about whom the artist said, “If you are interested in the characters you draw and understand them and love them, why, the people who see your pictures are bound to feel the same way."
-This lovely book enables us to partake once again of that unique love and understanding that Norman Rockwell still communicates to America.
+The author Fred Bauer visited Stockbridge, Massachusetts, and Arlington, Vermont, talking to the people who lived with Rockwell and posed for his pictures, about whom the artist said, “If you are interested in the characters you draw and understand them and love them, why, the people who see your pictures are bound to feel the same.”